rmedaer/rmedaer.github.io/_posts/2022-08-04-prevent-forwarded-header-spoofing.md

 ---

 The `Forwarded` HTTP header has been introduced in [RFC7239](https://www.rfc-editor.org/rfc/rfc7239.html) from June 2014.
 It _"defines an HTTP extension header field that allows proxy components to disclose information lost in the proxying process, for example, the originating IP address(...)"_.
 However there is not any mechanism to protect subsequent component against spoofing.
-Indeed, if your subsequent component, let's say an API, is exposed on Internet, anyone can forge a HTTP `Forwarded` header and even if your API is always behind your proxy, it has to remove/replace the original `Forwarded` header (if set).
+Indeed, if your subsequent component, let's say an API, is exposed on Internet, anyone can forge a HTTP `Forwarded` header.
+If your API is always behind your proxy, it has to remove/replace the original `Forwarded` header.
 It becomes even more complex if you have multiple proxies.

 <!--more-->